Sowa Rigpa - Tibetan Medicine

 Sowa-Rigpa uses various diagnostic techniques such as pulse reading, urinalysis and interrogation.
 It applies herbal medicines

 and therapeutic methods to give a holistic healing and wellness.

 Dr. Lhakpa Dolma

 Dr. Lhakpa Dolma studied at the Tibetan Children Village School (TCV) and completed her five year degree in Tibetan Medicine from Mentseekhang Tibetan Medicine & Astrological Institute in Dharamsala, graduating with a Kachupa degree (BTMS) in 2002.
-In 2013 she was granted Menrapa degree (MD) from Mentseekhang.
+In 2013 she was granted Menrampa degree (MD) from Mentseekhang.

 Dr Lhakpa Dolma’s interest in Tibetan Medicine started from a very young age as her father studied Tibetan Medicine and Astrology under the close guidance of Trulku Sangye Kunga, a great Dzogchen master from Gebchag Gompa.
 Growing up, she watched her father healing people through spiritual practices and Tibetan Medicine with Trulku.

 Dr. Lhakpa moved to South Africa in 2001 and practiced Tibetan Medicine there for five years, teaching many workshops and giving lectures and exhibitions on Tibetan Medicine before returning to India in 2006.